ponylang/library-scaffolding-generator/README.md

 - GITHUB_TOKEN

-  A GitHub personal access token that can be used to login as the GITHUB_USER that you defined in `config.bash`
+  A GitHub personal access token that can be used to login as the GITHUB_USER that you defined in `config.bash`.
+The token needs to supply `public_repo` access.

 - ZULIP_TOKEN

   A Zulip API Key for a bot that will post to the Pony `announce` stream.
-Directions for creating are in the preceeding section of this document.
+Directions for creating are in the preceding section of this document.

 Lastly, you'll need to set up a user deploy key via the CircleCI administrative UI.
 This key is needed because, as part of the release process, CircleCI will need to push code back to the GitHub repo from which it was cloned.